CiscoCXSecurity/unix-audit/README.md

 ```
 Then copy the output file back to your own systems for analysis.

 The public version of unix-audit doesn't analyze data, it just collects it.
-This may change in future.
+We hope to add a feature for analyzing collected data too in future.

 # Usage
 ```